-Promote Fuel Efficiency
+Promote Energy Efficiency

 - Consider buying a vehicle that is best-in-class for fuel economy.
 Each year, the U.S. Environmental Protection Agency and Department of Energy jointly publish the Fuel Economy Guide, which ranks the most efficient vehicles in production.14

 - Gallons per mile (gpm) is a better indicator of fuel efficiency than mpg.
 For example, upgrading from a 16 mpg to 20 mpg vehicle saves 125 gallons of fuel over 10,000 miles, whereas upgrading from a 34 to 50 mpg vehicle saves 94 gallons over 10,000 miles.16

 Encourage Supportive Public Policy

-- U.S. Department of Transportation (DOT), Federal Highway Administration (FHWA) (2016) Highway Statistics 2014.
+- U.S. Department of Transportation (DOT), Federal Highway Administration (FHWA) (2021) Highway Statistics 2019.

-- U.S. Central Intelligence Agency (CIA) (2016) “The World Factbook.”
+- U.S. Central Intelligence Agency (CIA) (2021) The World Factbook.

-- U.S. Census Bureau (2000) Resident Population Estimates of the United States by Age and Sex: April 1, 1990 to July 1, 1999.
+- U.S. Census Bureau (2000) Intercensal Estimates of the United States Resident Population by Age and Sex: 1990-2000.

 - U.S. DOT (1981) Vehicle Occupancy: Report 6, 1977 National Personal Transportation Study.

-- U.S. DOT, FHWA (2011) 2009 National Household Travel Survey.
+- U.S. DOT (2019) 2017 National Household Travel Survey.

-- U.S. DOE, Energy Information Administration (EIA) (2016) Monthly Energy Review May 2016.
+- U.S. Energy Information Administration (EIA) (2021) Monthly Energy Review August 2021.

-- U.S. EPA (2016) Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2014.
+- U.S. Environmental Protection Agency (EPA) (2021) Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2019.

-- Schrank, D., et al. (2012) 2012 Urban Mobility Report.
+- Schrank, D., et al. (2021) 2021 Urban Mobility Report.
 Texas Transportation Institute.

-- U.S. DOE and U.S. EPA (2016) Fuel Economy Guide.
+- U.S. DOE and U.S. EPA (2021) Fuel Economy Guide.

-- U.S. DOE, Energy Efficiency and Renewable Energy (2016) “Gas Mileage Tips - Driving More Efficiently.”
+- U.S. DOE, Energy Efficiency and Renewable Energy (2018) “Driving More Efficiently.”

-- Larrick, R. and J. Soll (2008).
-The MPG Illusion.
+- Larrick, R. and J. Soll (2008) “The MPG Illusion.”
 Science, 320(5883): 1593-94.